Dog Tips

 Benefits of Mint for Dogs

 The benefits of mint for dogs may not be the same as those for us humans.
-But there are plenty of other benefits that our four-legged buddies can derive from this plant.
+But there are still plenty of other benefits that our four-legged buddies can derive from this plant.1

-• Anti-oxidants – Mint is anti-oxidant rich and hence helps protect your dog against cell oxidation and free radical damage that contribute to cancer.
+• Anti-oxidants – Mint is anti-oxidant rich and can help protect your dog against cell oxidation and free radical damage that contribute to cancer.

-• Allergies – The rosmarinic acid found in them has been shown to relieve symptoms associated with seasonal allergies.
+• Allergies – The rosmarinic acid found in them has been shown to relieve symptoms associated with seasonal allergies in dogs.

-• Fresh breath – And the biggest benefit that humans derive from it is applicable for dogs too.
+• Fresh breath – One of the biggest benefits that humans can derive from it is applicable for dogs too.
 The antiviral, antimicrobial, antibacterial, and antifungal benefits can all help freshen your dog’s breath.

-Well if mint leaves are so good for dogs, we should be feeding them to our canine pets day-in and day-out right?
+If mint leaves are so good for dogs, we should be feeding them to our canine pets day-in and day-out, right?
 Wrong.
 There are some risks associated with feeding mint leaves to dogs.

 Risks of Mint for Dogs